-This page allows a user to configure and display STP property configuration.
+This page allows a user to configure and display Spanning Tree Protocol (STP) property configuration.

 Item Description STP Mode Set the operating mode of Spanning Tree (STP).
 Disabled - Disable the STP operation.
 STP - Enable the Spanning Tree (STP) operation.
 RSTP - Enable the Rapid Spanning Tree (RSTP) operation.
-BPDU Forward Specify the BPDU forward method when the STP is disabled.
+MSTP - Enable the Multiple Spanning Tree Protocol (MSTP) operation.
+BPDU Handling Specify the BPDU forward method when the STP is disabled.
 Filtering - Filter the BPDU when STP is disabled.
 Flooding - Flood the BPDU when STP is disabled.

 PathCost Method Specify the path cost method.
 Long - Specifies that the default port path costs are within the range: 1~200,000,000.
 Short - Specifies that the default port path costs are within the range: 1~65,535.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.